Prediction Markets

 It’s a dream of mine that I may have students who manage to put those things together, solve the regulatory issues, and launch a killer app.
 So far the closest is probably Polymarket but also see Prediki.
 Here is a website that aggregates prediction market data:

 That said, Michael Story is a superforecaster and has made some important criticisms of prediction markets.
 See here.
+Perhaps the best attempt to explain the failure of predictions markets to gain traction is here:

 Here are a couple of op-eds on the benefits of insider trading: